Dion Boucicault: Work as theatre manager and producer

-In the summer of 1859, Boucicault and William Stuart became joint lessees of Burton's New Theatre (originally Tripler's Theatre) on Broadway just below Amity Street.
+In the summer of 1859, Boucicault and William Stuart jointly leased Burton's New Theatre (originally Tripler's Theatre) on Broadway just below Amity Street.
 After extensive remodeling, he renamed his new showplace the Winter Garden Theatre.
 There on 5 December 1859, he premiered his new sensation, the anti-slavery potboiler The Octoroon, in which he also starred.
-This was the first play to treat seriously the Black American population.
+This is considered the first play to explore the lives of the Black American population, the majority of whom were still enslaved.

-Boucicault fell out with Stuart over money matters, and he went back to England.
-On his return he produced at the Adelphi Theatre a dramatic adaptation of Gerald Griffin's novel, The Collegians, entitled The Colleen Bawn.
+Boucicault fell out with Stuart over money matters, and he returned to England.
+There he produced at the Adelphi Theatre a dramatic adaptation of a Gerald Griffin novel, The Collegians, entitled The Colleen Bawn.
 This play, one of the most successful of the times, was performed in almost every city of the United Kingdom and the United States.
-Julius Benedict used it as the basis for his Opera The Lily of Killarney.
-Although it made its author a handsome fortune, he lost it in the management of various London theatres.
+Julius Benedict used it as the basis for his opera The Lily of Killarney.
+Although the play earned a handsome fortune for Boucicault, he lost it while managing various London theatres.

-After his return to England, Boucicault was asked by the noted American comedian Joseph Jefferson, who also starred in the production of Octoroon, to rework Jefferson's adaptation of Washington Irving's Rip van Winkle.
+After returning to England, Boucicault was asked by noted American comedian Joseph Jefferson, who also starred in the production of Octoroon, to rework Jefferson's adaptation of Washington Irving's Rip van Winkle.
 Their play opened in London in 1865 and on Broadway in 1866.

 Boucicault's next marked success was at the Princess's Theatre, London in 1864 with Arrah-na-Pogue in which he played the part of a County Wicklow, Ireland carman.
 This, and his admirable creation of "Conn" in his play The Shaughraun (first produced at Wallacks Theatre, New York City, in 1874, then at the Theatre Royal, Drury Lane in 1875), won him the reputation of being the best "Stage Irishman" of his time.
-His reputation was also mentioned by W. S. Gilbert in the libretto of his 1881 operetta Patience in the line: "The pathos of Paddy, as rendered by Boucicault".
+W. S. Gilbert referred to the notable actor in the libretto of his 1881 operetta Patience in the line: "The pathos of Paddy, as rendered by Boucicault".

-Again in partnership with William Stuart he built the New Park Theatre in 1873–1874.
-However, Boucicault withdrew just before the theatre opened, and Stuart teamed up instead with the actor, playwright and theatre manager Charles Fechter to run the house.
+Again in partnership with William Stuart, he built the New Park Theatre in 1873–1874.
+However, Boucicault withdrew from the business just before the theatre opened.
+Stuart teamed up instead with the actor, playwright and theatre manager Charles Fechter to run the house.

-In 1875 Boucicault returned to New York City, where he made his home and for a time his manager was Harry J. Sargent.
+In 1875 Boucicault returned to New York City, where he made his home; for a time his manager was Harry J. Sargent.
 He wrote the melodrama Contempt of Court (poster, left) in 1879, but he paid occasional visits to London and elsewhere (e.g. Toronto).
 He made his last appearance in London in his play, The Jilt, in 1885.

 Boucicault was an excellent actor, especially in pathetic parts.
 His uncanny ability to play these low-status roles earned him the nickname "Little Man Dion" in theatrical circles.
 His plays are for the most part adaptations, but are often very ingenious in construction.
 They have had great popularity.